 BigCommerce offers a toolbox full of features that can help you make your website a roaring success.
 With must-have features like built-in SEO tools, digital wallets, drag and drop merchandising, and the ability to offer custom coupons and discounts effortlessly.
 They also provide full integration with third-party marketplaces like Amazon and eBay to help you round out your business operations and sales.

 3dcart is another fairly popular eCommerce platform.
 They offer a unique value proposition for businesses.
 For one, they don't charge transaction fees, and they include plenty of built-in features (over 200) that you don't even get with the likes of Shopify.
-Not charging a transaction fee for using external gateways is a significant advantage over Shopify because you want to have more flexibility in payment options to decrease buyer resistance.
+Not charging a transaction fee for using external gateways is a significant advantage over Shopify because you want more flexibility in payment options to decrease buyer resistance.
 To do so with Shopify, you need to pay for it.
 The platform is designed to be user-friendly.
 Therefore, it is relatively easy to use.
 It offers 50 free themes, but they aren't the best you will find.
 However, they do provide effortless customization.
 Therefore, you can easily have your professional website up and running in very little time.
-They don't have the same kind of third-party development support that you would find on the like's of Shopify.
+On the other hand, they don't have the same kind of third-party development support that you would find on the like is of Shopify.

 WooCommerce is a perfect option for those that want something that is going to integrate with WordPress fully.
 If you are already someone that is using WordPress, WooCommerce should put you in very familiar territory.
 All you have to do is install it as a plugin, and you will be on your way to using it.
 Those that aren't already on WordPress or who have never used WordPress before are likely not going to want to choose WooCommerce.
 You will have even more of a barrier in your way as you will need to get a hosting provider and set WordPress up before even getting started with it.
 That being said, if you are willing to put up with it, WordPress and WooCommerce are completely free and open source.
 Therefore, you will be able to take advantage of a free platform with a large community of developers and users.
 This will give you the advantage of being able to leverage professional consultants or even developers to help you with your website correctly.
 You will find a wide variety of plugins and extensions which can add more features to your site.
 These extensions typically cost money, which can be a downside, but they help you add even more value to your site.